 The debate is often not very edifying as, especially in various locations in the Wikipedia, the whole history of calculational technology has, at times, been “cherry picked” to try to advance the case for one side of this debate.
-The background to this debate (including sources where not explicitly provided here) is recounted elsewhere in this site (Part 2, the Early Evolution of the Modern Calculator).
+The background to this debate (including sources not explicitly provided here) is recounted elsewhere in this site (Part 2: the Modern Era).
 What is not in doubt is that whatever role one wishes to ascribe to it, Schickard’s invention (reported in 1623) preceded Pascal’s by 19 years (Schickard having died when Pascal was 13 years old).
 Beyond that the debate must hinge not around timing but the “success” or “significance” of each innovation.

 The judgement on this of course becomes rather more subjective (and to an extent, aesthetic).
 Collection Calculant - which is associated with this site - is unusual in that it contains both a replica of Schickard’s ‘Calculating Clock” and of a Pascaline.
 It has been possible to experiment with these to assist in framing this judgement.